Alemayehu-Desta/Alemayehu-Desta/README.md

 ---

 ### A Little About Me
-I am a passionate data analyst with a knack for uncovering insights and driving decisions.
-Outside of work, I love spending time hiking, exploring nature, and diving into new technologies.
-I’m also [...]
+I am a passionate data analyst who thrives on turning data into meaningful insights and driving decisions.
+Skilled in tools like Python, SQL, and Tableau, I enjoy solving problems and uncovering trends.
+Outside of work, I love hiking, traveling, exploring nature, and staying curious about emerging technologies.

 ---